the1lab/1lab/src/index.lagda.md

 open import Cat.Instances.Product -- Product categories

+open import Cat.Instances.FreeGroupoid
+-- The free groupoid on a category

 open import Cat.Instances.Core
--- The core of a category.
+-- The core of a category
 ```

 The construction and properties of functor categories: